pmur002/hdvw/visual-model-summary.md

 * Visual memory is extremely limited.

-These features suggest that creating simple, orderly data visualisations will lead to rapid and effortless decoding of information.
+These features suggest that encoding data values as basic visual features and generating simple, orderly data visualisations will lead to rapid and effortless decoding of information.